unvt/noto-SCA/README.md

 Fonts are downloaded from https://fonts.google.com/noto/

 ## List of the fonts
-Noto Sans Arabic (condensed, extra condensed, semicondensed, normal), Noto Sans Japanese, Noto Sans Korea, Noto Sans Simplified Chinese
+Noto Sans Arabic (condensed, extra condensed, semicondensed, normal), Noto Sans Japanese, Noto Sans Korea, Noto Sans Simplified Chinese.
+Each font is in the **01-font** directory.
+(02-mix is a test of font mixture, but it does not work well.)

 ## License of Noto Fonts
 Open Font License